aarjunsrinivasan/DFS-with-OOP-concepts-in-C-/README.md

 This is a program to drive a robot through a maze using Depth First Search as it's path-planning algorithm.
 The program is interfaced with Micromouse simulator for visualizing the maze and the robot in real-time.The concepts of object-oriented programming, inheritance, and dynamic polymorphism were used to develop this project.

-It is currently hosted on GitHub at https://github.com/kulbir-ahluwalia/809Y-Final-Project

 Overview
 =====================================================================================